All Episodes

 You must understand, folks.

-But it doesn't show up on any of their tax information.
+And the people doing this are very, very wealthy, but it doesn't show up on any of their tax information.

-All kinds of opportunity.
+All kinds of opportunities.

-If you're willing to take certain risks, you do the risk-reward ratio, and go for it.
+If you're willing to take certain risks, you do the risk-reward ratio and go for it.

-There's plenty of things you can do.
+Plenty of things you can do.

-Against the wishes of the White House, typical Democrats go meet with the enemy.
+Typical Democrats go meet with the enemy.

 Said it was strange that some U.S. senators who visited Syria were very gentle, diplomatic, and attentive while in Syria.